Principal Investigator is a university employee who has a Full-Time position that includes:

 entries include, but are not limited to, the following items:

-errors or transposition of account digits).
+or transposition of account digits).

-to receiving the award document
+before receiving the award document

 - Pre-award costs must be authorized in accordance with sponsor and University policies.